The Bodyguard World Tour: Critical reception

 During her first Radio City Music Hall performance in New York City, Stephen Holden of the New York Times wrote that "her stylistic trademarks -- shivery melismas that ripple up in the middle of a song, twirling embellishments at the ends of phrases that suggest an almost breathless exhilaration -- infuse her interpretations with flashes of musical and emotional lightning."
 At one of her Atlantic City dates, Kevin L. Carter of the Philadelphia Inquirer wrote that Houston handled her songs "with subdued emotionalism and the intelligence that only a gifted musician can bring to a song.

 "Saving All My Love for You" was turned into a "smoky saloon-style ballad".
 Many critics noted that the highlight of the show was when Houston took on "And I Am Telling You" from Dreamgirls, and "I Loves You Porgy" from Porgy and Bess.
 Stephen Holden wrote of the medley that "her voice conveyed authority, power, determination and just enough vulnerability to give a sense of dramatic intention".
 As always, Houston included gospel songs.
 She introduced her band while performing 'Revelation.'
 Houston spoke about the Lord before going into 'Jesus Loves Me' which was often accompanied with complete silence from the mesmerized crowd."
 During the last couple of years, since her marriage to Brown, the tabloids generated many stories about Houston and Brown.
 The New York Post created a rumor that the singer had overdosed on diet pills, leading to a lawsuit filed by Houston.
 During her shows, while performing her love medley, Houston often denied tabloid rumors.
-Houston often brought her husband and baby to the stage with her to prove that they are a happy family and that the tabloids are wrong.
+Houston often brought her husband and baby to the stage with her to prove they were a happy family and that the tabloids were wrong.

 Many critics felt that these tabloid stories helped her sing with more conviction and emotion.
 According to some critics, Brown's presence made "All the Man That I Need" a more stirring performance leading up the emotional high of "I Have Nothing", while others felt they were unnecessary, cheesy moments.
 Many critics praised her Aretha Franklin medley that she performed at certain shows.
 Houston performed "Ain't No Way", "(You Make Me Feel Like A) Natural Woman" and "Do Right Woman, Do Right Man".
 According to Jon Beam of the Minneapolis Star Tribune, the Aretha Franklin medley was a triumph of substance over style.
 He wrote that "She seemed a natural instead of a studied singer doing "A Natural Woman", and "Do Right Woman" was a right-on, soulful country-blues song, with a traditional call-and-response between Houston and her backup singers."